Director of Facilities and Grounds

 - Knowledge of NC Building Code and OSHA regulations.

-- Certification as class B water system operator and pyrotechnic license ( may be obtained upon hire.
-Certification in first aid and CPR.
+- Certification as class B water system operator, First Aid, and CPR (may be obtained upon hire).

-- Facile use of Microsoft (Word, Excel, Powerpoint) and Google Suite products.
+- Knowledge of Microsoft (Word, Excel, Powerpoint) and Google Suite products.

 - Must have a valid driver’s license.